justdeen/Reusable-Functions/README.md

 <br>

 ## Overview
-This repo can be cloned and used to create dynamic range checks with nested functions which can then be used to test numbers against the predefined range.
+This repo can be cloned and used to create dynamic range checks with nested functions which can then be used to test numbers against the range.
 <br>
 <br>